zkamvar/user2021/prose.md

-To maintain a consistent style and encourage our princples of evidence-based teaching such as learning objectives and formative assessments, our infrastrcutre is an all-in-one bundle that contains a Jekyll theme with contains custom python scripts and a Makefile to orchestrate the build process and validate that the style is consistent.
+To maintain a consistent style and encourage our princples of evidence-based teaching such as learning objectives and formative assessments, our infrastrcutre is an all-in-one bundle that contains a Jekyll theme with custom python scripts and a Makefile to orchestrate the build process and validate that the style is consistent.
 This also demonstrates that the very skills we teach in our workshops (BASH, Make, Git) have immediate application.